Sleep Comfort

 One-side-is-harder nights: an easy workaround

 Some nights one side feels tighter or heavier.
 Don’t fight it with bigger force.
-Try this:
+Try this: Key points: Turn your head first toward the new side.
+Slide hips a little toward the new side.

 - Turn your head first toward the new side